matheuspor/mma-fights-scraper-api/README.md

 ## About

   <p align="center">
-  ⚒️Built with Typescript, Express, Cheerio and MongoDB. <br>
+  ⚒️REST API built with Typescript, Express, Cheerio and MongoDB. <br>
   Scrapes UFC events schedule page, saves data as a MongoDB collection and serves in its endpoints.
   </p>